-With the increasing use of social media e.g. Facebook and Twitter, and blogging sites such as Blogger and WordPress, it is recognised that more and more requests for information may be submitted using these channels rather than traditional e-mails.
+With the increasing use of social media it is recognised that more and more requests for information may be submitted using these channels rather than traditional e-mails.
 Messages received by these media which are directed to the Health Board's social media accounts will be monitored by Corporate Communications who will ensure that any such requests are passed to the FOI Administrator for a response to be prepared and sent.
 Requests would only be valid if there was provided the applicant's full name, a means of responding in writing and details of the information requested in writing.